-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 Well, it’s because your goal is to turn your profile into a funnel for new leads.

-While many LinkedIn users rely on visitors to take the initiative and contact them via direct message, you and I are going to do things differently.
-We are going to make it stupid easy for people to convert.
+While many LinkedIn users rely on visitors to take the initiative and contact them via direct message, you and I will do things differently.
+We are going to make it stupidly easy for people to convert.

-We’ll do this by funneling visitors down the page – from your cover photo and headline, to your summary, to your media section and, finally, to your inbox or landing page.
+We’ll funnel visitors down the page – from your cover photo and headline to your summary, to your media section and, finally, to your inbox or landing page.

 Photos and headline – Awareness